Dawod-G/ENSEA_template-Typst/src/template-tp.typ

   // Set the heading properties
   set heading(numbering: "I.1.a)")

-  // config. of the spacing after headings show heading.where(level: 1): set block(spacing: 1em)
+  // Config. of the spacing after headings show heading.where(level: 1): set block(spacing: 1em)

   // Set the list properties